afombravo/2FAST2Q/README.md

 When running Crispery in the executable form, the initializating sequence might take up to a minute.
 Crispery will be operational when "Version X.X.X" appears on the window.
 Depending on the used computer, crispery might take a few minutes to run, especially with large datasets and when using mismatch finding.
 If no errors are shown, crispery is still running.
 GIVE IT TIME!

-If for some reason crispery is closed before completing. please delete the output folder in its entirety as the outputed uncompressed .fastq files might have become corrupted.
+If for some reason crispery is closed before completing. please delete the output folder and restart the program.

 \\\\\\\